Jacky-lim-data-analyst/mini_project_cv/README.md

 - Understanding of basic probability and statistics

 ## Course content
+Starting from week 2, the course outline is as follows:
 1. Python fundamentals
 3. Basic image & video operations
 4. Basic concepts of digital image